Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: Deligne--Lusztig varieties

 \begin{dfn} \normalfont The \emph{Deligne--Lusztig variety} $X(w)$ for $G$ corresponding to $w\in W$ is defined as the intersection in $X\times X$ of $O(w)$ and the graph of $F$.

 \end{dfn}

-\begin{rmk} \normalfont Note that this intersection is transverse \cite[107]{DL}.
+\begin{remark} Note that this intersection is transverse \cite[p.
+107]{DL}.
 Moreover, the set of (rational) points of $X(w)$ corresponds to the subset of Borel subgroups $B$ in $X$ such that $B$ and $F(B)$ are in relative position $w$, i.e.,

 Additionally, $X(w)$ is a subscheme of $X$ of dimension $\ell(w)$ that is locally closed and smooth.
 Considered as a subscheme of $X$, the Deligne--Lusztig variety $X(w)$ is stable under the $G^F$-action.
-Thus we have a $G^F$-action on $X(w)$.
+Thus we have a $G^F$-action on $X(w)$. \end{remark}